Creede, Colorado: The two Creedes

+There is no night in Creede

 In the 19th century, Creede was the last silver boom town in Colorado.
 It leapt from a population of 600 in 1889 to more than 10,000 in December 1891.
 The Creede mines operated continuously from 1890 until 1985, and were served by the Denver & Rio Grande Railroad.

 While Creede was booming, the capital city of Denver, Colorado was experiencing a reform movement against gambling clubs and saloons.
 Numerous owners of gambling houses in Denver relocated to Creede's business district.
 One of these was confidence man Jefferson Randolph "Soapy" Smith.
 Soapy became the uncrowned king of Creede's criminal underworld, and opened the Orleans Club.
 Other famous people in Creede were Robert Ford (the man who killed outlaw Jesse James), Bat Masterson, and William Sidney "Cap" Light (the first deputy sheriff in Creede, and brother-in-law of Soapy Smith).
 On June 5, 1892, a fire destroyed most of the business district.
 Three days later, on June 8, Ed O'Kelley walked into Robert Ford's makeshift tent-saloon and shot him dead.
 The town of Creede was incorporated on June 13, 1892.
 The anti-gambling movement in Denver had ceased, and the Denver businessmen moved back to their former areas of operation.

 Creede's boom lasted until 1893, when the Silver Panic hit the silver mining towns in Colorado.
 The price of silver plummeted, and most of the silver mines were closed.
 Creede never became a ghost town, although the boom was over and its population declined.
 After 1900, Creede stayed alive by relying increasingly on lead and zinc in the ores.
 Total production through 1966 was 58 e6ozt of silver, 150 e3ozt of gold, 112 thousand metric tons of lead, 34 thousand metric tons of zinc, and 2 million metric tons of copper.